cyberreefguru/WifiNeoPixels/client/README.md

 Documentation
 -------------

-The documentation is available online in the [Arduino JSON wiki](https://github.com/bblanchon/ArduinoJson/wiki)
+The documentation is available online in the [WIFI Neopixel Client](https://github.com/cyberreefguru/WifiNeoPixels/wiki)